test-unit/test-unit-rails/README.md

 require 'test/unit/rails/test_help'
 ```

-Now you can use full test-unit 3.x features, RR integration and Capybara integration.
+Now you can use full test-unit gem features, RR integration and Capybara integration.

 ## License